Cvmcosta/ltijs/docs/provider.md

 ##### Cookies

-*In case of requests coming from different subdomains, usually it is necessary to set `mode: cors` and `credentials: 'include'` flags to include the cookies in the request.*
+*In the case of requests coming from different subdomains, usually it is necessary to set `mode: cors` and `credentials: 'include'` flags to include the cookies in the request.*

 *If for some reason the cookies could not be set in your development environment, the usage of the **devMode** flag eliminates the validation step that matches the cookie information, instead using only the information contained in the **ltik** token.*